Nicole Amenheuser, MS, LPC, NCC (she/her)

 My time as Assistant Director to a university counseling center afforded me invaluable, extensive expertise with stress, identity development, depression, anxiety, OCD, body image, sexuality, and trauma.
 My experiences and passions extend to de-escalation, self-harm tendencies, panic attack reduction, and emotional regulation.
 I find immense reward working with college-aged and young adult population as they experience pivotal years of their lives.

-My previous work as an Individual, Sex, & Couples Outpatient Therapist refined my clinical skills in sexuality, LGBTQIA2S+, women’s health, relational work, ethical non-monogamy, and trauma.
+My previous work as an Individual, Sex, & Couples Outpatient Therapist refined my clinical skills in sexuality, LGBTQIA2S+, women’s health, relationship work & divorce, ethical non-monogamy, and trauma.
 I understand the harms of societal pressures, “norms,” and unhealthy relationships, and am passionate about challenging unhealthy perceptions of sex and empowering those with sexual concerns.
 More stigmatized topics are especially significant for me, such as pelvic pain (pain during sex) or pelvic floor concerns and sexual satisfaction.